-The most feared complication of a liver transplant is the rejection of the new organ.
-You see, our bodies can recognize any foreign object that gets in contact with our immune cells even if the object is an organ from another human being.
+The most feared complication of a liver transplant is rejecting the new organ.
+But, you see, our bodies can recognize any foreign object that comes in contact with our immune cells, even if the object is an organ from another human being.

 We have known about graft rejection for a long time, and this is why your surgeon will prescribe immunosuppressive drugs,

-Nevertheless, in some patients, the immune system will attack the new organ even after taking potent immunosuppressive drugs.
+Nevertheless, some patients’ immune systems will attack the new organ even after taking potent immunosuppressive drugs.

 Other complications include infection of the site of surgery, internal bleeding, damage to the collecting bile duct, blood clot formation,

-and side effects from taking the immunosuppressants for long periods of time.
+and side effects from taking the immunosuppressants for long periods.

 Recovery from the liver transplant

-Unfortunately, we do not possess a method to calculate the rates of survival after liver transplantation accurately.
+Unfortunately, we do not have a method to accurately calculate the survival rates after liver transplantation.
 This is due to the variable factors involved,

-such as the patient’s overall health status, technical surgical success, and the underlying disease of the liver.
+such as the patient’s overall health status, technical surgical success, and underlying liver disease.

-Nevertheless, it is estimated that 10-15% of patients will experience transplantation failure due to a variety of reasons.
+Nevertheless, it is estimated that 10-15% of patients will experience transplantation failure due to various reasons.

 liver transplant cost